 Haworthia truncata f. variegata

-Haworthia truncata f. variegata is a small succulent up to 0.8 inch (2 cm) tall and up to 4 inches (10 cm) wide.
+Haworthia truncata f. variegata is a small succulent up to 0.8 inches (2 cm) tall and up to 4 inches (10 cm) wide.
 It is easily recognizable by its leaves which have a nearly rectangular crosssection and are arranged in 2 opposite rows.
 The variegated leaves are creamy-white or yellow with green stripes and even distinct shades of brownish-green.
-The flowers are not very showy, emerging in white, tubular clusters on a up to 8 inches (20 cm) stem.
+The flowers are not very showy, emerging in white, tubular clusters on an up to 8 inches (20 cm) stem.

 How to Grow and Care